php-fig/fig-standards/proposed/cache.md

 An Implementing Library SHOULD log such errors or otherwise report them to an administrator as appropriate.

+If a Calling Library requests that one or more Items be deleted, or that a pool be cleared, it MUST NOT be considered an error condition if the specified key does not exist.
+The post-condition is the same (the key does not exist, or the pool is empty), thus there is no error condition.

 ## Interfaces

 ### CacheItemInterface